7 Ways to Get Out of the Rut When You're Tired of Cooking

 Healthy eating starts at home.
 If you want to eat right, more often than not you've got to make the meals yourself.
 But what happens when you hit a brick wall and say to yourself, "I'm really tired of cooking?"

-Cooking Light Diet community member Shelly Grubman had this exact thought recently.
-In a post to the CLD's Facebook group, Shelly asked how others motivated themselves when the desire to pick up the spatula had waned.
+Cooking Light Diet member Shelly Grubman had this exact thought recently.
+In a post to the Facebook Community, Shelly asked how others motivated themselves when the desire to pick up the spatula had waned.

 Well, lucky for her that Facebook group is a veritable treasure trove of great advice.
 Other community members weighed in en masse, and we were able to put together some great advice to help Shelly get her kitchen groove back.
 Read on to hear how these folks are overcoming their cooking ennui.